 Thankfully, there are several brain injury helplines out there that can connect you to experts who are there to help you learn more information about traumatic brain injuries, resources on rehabilitation, and even find a local support group.
 Here’s more information about brain injury helplines and what you can do legally if you’ve incurred a brain injury.

 Seek Immediate Medical Attention After Head Trauma or Possible Brain Injury

 The first thing you should do is seek immediate medical attention.
 If you have hit your head in any way, it’s always best to get checked over by a doctor because severe symptoms may not present themselves for several hours.
 You should especially see a doctor if you are suffering from confusion, coordination issues, a severe headache, or the ability to function normally.

 Save all medical documentation that you receive from the hospital or from your physician so that you can stay informed about any treatment plans.
 You also should save the documentation in case you later decide to file a personal injury lawsuit.

 Most states, including Georgia, have a brain injury association that works to provide community support to individuals and families.
 Whether you need to understand the effects of a brain injury better, you need to be connected with a support group or know how to effectively manage brain injury symptoms, you can call a brain injury helpline to get the proper assistance that you need.

 Seek Out Local Legal Representation

-If you’ve suffered an injury and you suspect that you may have head trauma as a result, then it’s important to not only seek medical attention right away, but also to connect with local personal injury legal representation so that you can discuss whether pursuing a lawsuit is worth your time.
+If you’ve suffered an injury and you suspect that you may have head trauma as a result, then it’s important to not only seek medical attention right away but also to connect with local personal injury legal representation so that you can discuss whether to pursue a lawsuit is worth your time.